I Would Like

 "I Would Like" is a song by Swedish singer Zara Larsson.
-It was released on 11 November 2016 by TEN Music Group and Epic Records initially as a promotional single; it was later released as the fourth single from her second studio album, So Good (2017).
+It was released on 11 November 2016 through TEN Music Group and Epic Records as the fourth single from her second studio album, So Good (2017).
+Recorded at RBD Studios, the song was co-written by Larsson, James Abrahart, Marcus Lomax, Stefan Johnson and among others, as well as produced by the Monsters & Strangerz and German.